paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

 ## Questions

 - What's a focused goal or two I can have for this week?
 Felt pretty purposeless this last week, like I was just filling time
+- would it be useful to create a graph with stream

 ## Goals